grtenSWE/StockApp/README.md

 Usage
 	1. Launch the app using the Stocks_app.py script.
+	3. Create an account or login
-	2. Search for stocks or browse by sector.
+ 	4. Search for stocks or browse by sector.
-	3. Click on a stock to view price trends and key financial metrics.
+	5. Click on a stock to view price trends and key financial metrics.
-	4. Use interactive charts to analyze market movements.
+	6. Use interactive charts to analyze market movements.

 Future Improvements